Last updated on February 16th, 2019 at 04:09 pm

 Square Capital charges only about 35% APR on a merchant cash advance, a rate that is only a quarter to one half the price charged by other providers.
 This low rate is thanks to Square’s ability to access data about Square merchants in order to evaluate history and credit card processing volume.

-Besides, there are potential problems with CAN Capital that customers should be aware of.
+Moreover, there are potential problems with CAN Capital that customers should be aware of.
 For one thing, you may need to switch to a different credit card processor to use their services.
 Also, your business will be put under a lien, so that if you default on your loan, your assets will be seized.

-But despite these flaws, CAN Capital is still one of the top merchant cash advance providers in the country.
+Despite these flaws, CAN Capital is still one of the top merchant cash advance providers in the country.
 It’s worth considering this company as you’re shopping around for the best rates.

 Eligibility For a Merchant Cash Advance